norns studies

 - grid recipes // short snippets of code for canonical grid interactions

-- skilled labor // extended study of norns engine development
+- skilled labor // extended study of norns engine development: polyphony and realtime parameter changes

 - norns study group // a community run discord server for asynchronous and video study sessions